Wedding Day FAQ

 What do you need on the wedding day?

 We will need one chair per artist and 1 waist high table per 2 artists.
 For each makeup artist booked we would like a high chair, and for each hair stylist booked we will need one regular height chair with a low back.
-If you're unsure that your room has the right chairs/tables, feel free to call or text Nancy with any questions.
+If you're unsure that your room has the right chairs/tables, feel free to call, text, or email Nancy with any questions.
 We usually make due when we arrive and if necessary, we call to the front desk for what we need (if at a hotel/venue).

 Will steaming our dresses on the wedding day affect our hair and makeup?